 Professor Tony Wilson

-Fellow and Tutor in Engineering
+Tutorial Fellow in Engineering Science

-Professor in Engineering Science
+Professor of Engineering Science

 Tony graduated from the University of Oxford in 1976 and completed his DPhil in 1979.
 Following a period as an SRC Advanced Fellow and Research fellow at Brasenose College he became a Member of Technical Staff at Bell laboratories in the USA.
 He was appointed as a Tutorial Fellow in Engineering Science at Hertford in 1984.

 Tony teaches and lectures on the core mathematical and electrical parts of the broad engineering science degree as well as lecturing on the more specialist optical and optoelectronic part of the fourth year.